MASTERJAYESH14/facial_recognition_python/README.md

 NOVELITY: Our project is based on live atttendence marking i.e the database is updated as soon as a person marks his/her attendence.

-Frontend- Divyansh Chouhan
+Frontend- Divyansh Chouhan,
-Backend- Aryan Tyagi
+Backend- Aryan Tyagi,
-API/ bridge between frontend and backend- Jayesh Anand
+API- Jayesh Anand